Constipation and Defecation Problems

 Osmotic agents are laxatives that keep large amounts of water in the large intestine, making the stool soft and loose.
 These laxatives consist of salts or sugars that are poorly absorbed.
 Some contain magnesium and phosphate, which can be partially absorbed resulting in harm to people with kidney failure.

 Stimulant laxatives contain substances that directly stimulate the walls of the large intestine (such as senna and bisacodyl), causing them to contract.
 Taken by mouth, stimulant laxatives generally cause a bowel movement in six to eight hours.
 Some are available as suppositories.
 When taken as suppositories, these laxatives often work in 15 to 60 minutes.
 Stimulant laxatives are best used for brief periods.
-If longer use is needed, they should be used no more often than every third day and under a doctor's supervision.
+If longer use is needed, they may be used daily or every other day, and optimally under a doctor's supervision.

 A combination of an adequate intake of fluids, adequate exercise, and a high-fiber diet may prevent constipation.
 Laxatives are sometimes a helpful addition to these measures.
 For example, when a person needs to take a potentially constipating drug, a stimulant laxative along with increased intake of dietary fiber and fluids helps prevent constipation.